 With this particular vision that takes up pieces from the past and tries to connect them and place them in the present, we are trying to build a possible imaginary that perfectly concentrates on an idea of the philosopher Paul Valery that we like to constantly repeat ourselves:

-"There are no finished poems there are only abandoned poems."
-Paul Valéry
+"There are no finished poems, there are only abandoned poems."

-We can say that even from the scientific nuclei there are different visions; On the one hand, medicine has recognized broken heart syndrome as a true clinical pathology; while, on the contrary, it is undeniable that the technological imprint is introducing new ways and forms of love / dislike.
+We can say that even from the scientific nuclei there are different visions; On the one hand, medicine has recognized broken heart syndrome as a true clinical pathology; while on the contrary it is undeniable that the technological imprint is introducing new ways and means of loving / unloving.

-In fact, the Giselle of 1833 seems to be part of an understanding of the world, which is missing or about to disappear; dragging with it the dimension ruled by Myrtha in which the Willis live, the young women who, like Giselle, died for love.
-But paradoxically, it also seems that this unreal, spectral underworld currently metaphorizes the liquidity of human relationships in which we find ourselves submerged: benching, ghosting, zombing ..., they emerge as terms that allude to the new forms of love / heartbreak that we face today.
+In fact, the Giselle of 1833 seems to be part of an understanding of the world, which is disappeared or about to disappear; dragging with her the dimension governed by Myrtha in which the Willis live, the young women who, like Giselle, died for love.
+But paradoxically it also seems that this unreal, spectral underworld currently metaphorizes the liquidity of human relationships in which we are immersed through the screens that surround our lives, and that allude to the new forms of love / lack of love to which we face today.

 GISELLE is new production of KOR’SIA